sdiehl/wiwinwlh/tutorial.md

   A -> ()
 ```

-The code snippet above is translated into the following [GHC
+The code snippet above is translated into the following [GHC Core](#core) output
-Core](#code) output.
-The compiler inserts an exception to account for the
+where the compiler will insert an exception to account for the non-exhaustive
-non-exhaustive patterns:
+patterns:

 ```haskell
 case x of _ {